wultra/powerauth-crypto/docs/Activation-Recovery.md

 ## Recovery Code Confirmation

 The Recovery Code printed on the [Recovery Postcard](Recovery-Postcard.md) has to be confirmed before it can be used for a recovery activation.
-The confirmation can be done in the PowerAuth Client application once is activated.
+The confirmation can be done in the PowerAuth Client application once it is activated.
 The reason for that is that the issuer of the postcard has to be sure, that the postcard was delivered to the user.

 ### Confirmation User Flow